wzxie/RAGA/README.md

 # RAGA
-RAGA is a tool designed to improve assembly quality by using the reference genome.
+RAGA is a tool designed to improve assembly quality with the assistance of a reference genome.

 ## Overview
-The core idea of RAGA is to generate alternative long reads by utilizing the assembly information of source data and PacBio HiFi sequencing reads, in conjunction with a reference genome.
-Users can follow the guidance in the "Usage" section and achieve this goal through our analysis pipeline.
+The core idea of RAGA is to generate alternative long reads by leveraging the source assembly and PacBio HiFi sequencing reads, with the assistance of a reference genome.
+Users can follow the guidance provided in the "Usage" section to achieve this goal through our analysis pipeline.

 ![workflow](https://github.com/wzxie/RAGA/blob/main/workflow.jpg)